-Historically, TMWA's WRPs considered changes in water

-supply based on hydrologic data recorded over the past 100-plus years.
+Historically, TMWA's WRPs considered changes in water supply based on hydrologic data recorded over the past 100-plus years.
 However, as climate variability is projected to become increasingly more common in the future, managing for a sustainable water supply may become more complex.
 It is uncertain how exactly the climate will change in the Truckee Meadows and the surrounding region, but altered precipitation and temperature patterns have the potential to affect both supply and demand.

+The Lake Tahoe and Truckee River Basins are snowmelt driven systems where snowpack accumulates during the winter and melts during the spring and summer months.
 Regional temperatures are expected to continue to warm, which is consistent with the increase observed in Nevada over the past several decades (Figure 3-3).
-As temperatures continue to warm, snowmelt could arrive earlier and evapotranspiration rates may increase.
-There is large uncertainty about how the magnitude and timing of
+As temperatures continue to warm, less snow may accumulate and runoff may occur earlier, significantly altering the timing of peak streamflow runoff.4

+There is uncertainty about how the magnitude and timing of